Three (TV channel): ThreeLife

-Good Chef Bad Chef, Everyday Gourmet with Justine Schofield and The Home Team were aired from 6pm to 7:30pm every night.
+Good Chef Bad Chef, Everyday Gourmet with Justine Schofield and The Home Team were aired from 6 pm to 7:30 pm every night.
 During the day, the channel repeated programmes from the previous night.
-These aired from 9am on Monday through Friday, from 11:30am on Saturday, and from 6am on Sunday.
+These aired from 9 am on Monday through Friday, from 11:30 am on Saturday, and from 6 am on Sunday.
 From midnight to 6 am, a simulcast of Magic Talk was broadcast.

 ThreeLife was shut down at the end of 25 March 2020, and was replaced by the return of The Edge TV a little over an hour later.
 The final show to air on ThreeLife was Good Chef Bad Chef.

 ThreeLife + 1

 ThreeLife + 1 was a 1-hour timeshift channel.
 It was launched on 1 July 2019, in the place of The Edge TV.
 The station was shut down at 1 am on 26 March 2020, and was replaced on 16 April by The Breeze TV.